Aliases for CGB5 Gene

 GeneCards Summary for CGB5 Gene

 CGB5 (Chorionic Gonadotropin Beta Subunit 5) is a Protein Coding gene.
-Diseases associated with CGB5 include Gestational Trophoblastic Tumor and Placental Site Trophoblastic Tumor.
-Among its related pathways are Gene Expression and Metabolism of proteins.
-GO annotations related to this gene include hormone activity.
+Diseases associated with CGB5 include Gestational Trophoblastic Tumor and Invasive Mole.
+Among its related pathways are Peptide hormone metabolism and Gene Expression.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
 An important paralog of this gene is CGB3.

 UniProtKB/Swiss-Prot for CGB5 Gene